foxssake/vest/docs/user-guide/writing-tests.md

 1. If none of the above are present, *vest* will use the script's path, e.g.
    `res://tests/example_test.gd`

-To find out how to set test outcomes, continue reading about assertions and test results!
+To find out how to set test outcomes, continue reading about [test outcomes] and [assertions].

+[test outcomes]: ./test-outcomes.md
+[assertions]: ./assertions.md